einzige/cache-machine/README.md

 end
 ```

-Cache Machine will use <tt>:page</tt> as a part of cache key and will invalidate each page on any change in associated collection.
+Cache Machine will use `:page` as a part of cache key and will invalidate each page on any change in associated collection.

 ## ActionView helper
 From examples above:

 ```ruby
 <%= cache_for @lady_gaga, :updoming_events do %>
   <p>Don't hide yourself in regret
      Just love yourself and you're set</p>
 <% end %>
 ```

 The `cache_for` method automatically sets EHTML format on cache key.